 - The orange curve represents a type distortion known as Tailored Distortion.
 The Tailored Distortion is very useful for wide angle or fisheye lenses where the peripheral details are more important than the central vision.
 It is the reverse of that the Fovea distortion.
 Typical applications include ceiling mounted security camera lenses and surround view lenses for automotive applications.

 There is a wide variety of lens mapping function or distortion types available for machine/computer vision lenses.
-Discussing your application needs with our engineers to understand the trade-offs before finalizing on the lens distortion specification.
+Discussing your application needs with our engineers helps to understand the trade-offs before finalizing on the lens distortion specification.